 Learn the art of glass engraving at the School of Jiří Harcuba set within the Cesty Skla Building.
 The late Jiří Harcuba, was an outstanding Czech sculptor, glass artist and world famous glass engraver.
 Superior glass engraver Pavlína Čambalová runs the foundation and the regular courses there.

-The oldest glass school in Europe!
-Students from all over the World will learn to glass engrave using copper wheel, stone and diamond tooling.
+The oldest glass school in Europe, founded in 1856.
+The Glass engraving department is one among four other glass departments.
+Students from all over the World will learn to engrave glass using copper wheel, stone and diamond tooling.
 Designs are engraved onto glass objects and stained glass with the help of various techniques including sandblasting, cutting or melting.
 There is accommodation on site for international students.
-For further information, contact: email@example.com
+For further information, contact: firstname.lastname@example.org

 Vanessa will guide you through the preparatory work of drawing your design and teach you how to engrave glass using stone wheels, how to maintain the wheels, and how to polish with cork and pumice wheels.
 For beginners she can also offer courses in drill engraving using a Dremel or a Micro Motor.